 The composer and drummer/electronic percussionist/improvisor Lukas Ligeti has forged a fiercely independent path at the cutting edge of new music, creating strikingly original work cognizant of a multitude of traditions yet belonging to none of contemporary music's known streams or groupings.
 At the intersection of contemporary composition, Downtown New York experimentalism, jazz, and electronics, his work builds strongly on concepts from various music traditions from around the world, especially from Africa.
 Often characterized by complex polymetric structures, his music ranges from the through-composed to the free-improvised.
 He is deeply engaged in the field of "experimental intercultural collaboration", a phrase he has coined.
 Born in Austria, he lived mainly in New York City from 1998 until 2015 and then relocated to Southern California, where je was a core faculty member of the PhD program "Integrated Composition, Improvisation and Technology" at the University of California, Irvine.
 He is currently an Extraordinary Professor at the University of Pretoria and divides his time between southern California and South Africa.

 After taking up percussion at the age of 18, Lukas studied composition (with Erich Urbanner, Kurt Schwertsik, Heinrich Gattermeyer, and Dieter Kaufmann) and jazz drums (with Fritz Ozmec) at the University for Music and Performing Arts in Vienna, obtaining a Diploma (with “unanimous distinction”, 1993) and a MA (with highest grade, 1997).
 He also holds a PhD from the University of the Witwatersrand (2020).
 From 1994 until 1996, he was a visiting scholar at the Center for Computer Research in Music and Acoustics at Stanford University.
 At various workshops, summer courses, and in other semiformal situations, he also studied with George Crumb, Jonathan Harvey, David Moss, Michel Waisvisz, and John Zorn, among others.
-He is currently completing a PhD in composition at the University of the Witwatersrand in Johannesburg, South Africa (studying with Jeanne Zaidel-Rudolph), a school with which he has enjoyed a close relationship ever since serving as composer-in-residence in 2006.
-He has also taught composition at the University of Ghana, lecturing jointly with the eminent composer-ethnomusicologist J. H. Kwabena Nketia.
+He was composer-in-residence at the University of the Witwatersrand in Johannesburg in 2006, and has also taught composition at the University of Ghana, lecturing jointly with the eminent composer-ethnomusicologist J. H. Kwabena Nketia.